ota-meshi/eslint-plugin-lodash-template/README.md

 It can be used in projects using [Underscore.js](http://underscorejs.org/#template) and [Lodash](https://lodash.com/docs/#template) 's template.

-This plugin supports code checking for templates like the example below.
+This plugin supports code checking for templates like the examples below.

 ```html
 <div id="<%= id %>" class="<%= (i % 2 == 1 ? ' even': '') %>">